sourcegraph/about/handbook/documentation/index.md

 ## Naming and linking documentation pages

-1. All docs should be linked to from their parent index page.
+1. Every page in a directory should be linked to from its parent page (index.md in that directory), unless the document is designed to be standalone.
 1. Every new document should be:
     - Cross-linked to its related documentation, and linked from its topic-related index, when it exists.
     - Linked to from the [docs global nav template](https://github.com/sourcegraph/sourcegraph/blob/master/doc/_resources/templates/document.html#L58).